benday-inc/git-repo-sync/misc/readme-header.md

 ### Managing Configurations
 To add new configuration or modify an existing configuration, use the `gitreposync addconfig` command.
 You can list your configurations using the `gitreposync listconfig` command.
 To delete a configuration, use the `gitreposync removeconfig` command.

+## Getting Started: Scripting Your Current Git Repository Tree

+Once you've run `gitreposync addconfig` and set up your config file path, you can start adding repositories to your config.
+You can either do that one repo at a time using `gitreposync addrepo` or in bulk.

+### Add one repository

+This is the easiest way to get going.
+Open a terminal (aka. command prompt) window and `cd` to your git repo directory.
+Let's say that your git repository is in `c:\code\my-git-repo`.
+Once you've done `cd \code\my-git-repo`, you can run `gitreposync addrepo` and the tool will automatically add that repo to the config.

+There are additional options such as quick sync and category that you also might want to configure.
+The `addrepo` command can be run multiple times and it will update the config for your repo.

+To view the additional options, run `gitreposync addrepo --help`.

+### Add multiple repositories

+If you're scripting a lot of git repositories that are already on disk, you can run `gitreposync exportconfig`.
+This command will look at all the child directories under your current directory and export the repo config in comma-separated value (CSV) format.
+The CSV data is printed to the console -- it does NOT actually update your repo config file.
+Put another way, you'll need to manually copy the CSV data into your repo config file.

+To open your repo config file run `gitreposync openconfig`.
+That command probably opens the repo config file in text editor but you might find that it's helpful to open that config file in Excel.